 The top 10 cafes that serve brunch in Toronto

-Cafes that serve brunch in Toronto are perfect for those who give food and drink equal weight in their weekend rituals.
-Knowing of a cafe equipped with a well-stocked kitchen can save you from subsisting on bottomless drip coffee.
+Cafes that serve brunch in Toronto are perfect for those who give food and coffee equal weight in their weekend rituals.
+Somewhere that has a decent espresso machine, can make a flat white and do killer pancakes, bacon and eggs is my kind of place.

 Here are my picks for the top cafes that serve brunch in Toronto.

-This Cabbagetown cafe serves brunch every Saturday and Sunday from 9 a.m. to 3 p.m.
-Morning staples like eggs benny, pancakes, avocado toasts and huevos rancheros all grace the menu.
+This Cabbagetown cafe serves brunch staples ike eggs benny, pancakes, avocado toasts and huevos rancheros alongside a standard lineup of espresso based drinks.

-Not only is this West Queen West cafe known for their authentic yerba mate but they also are serving Mexican brunch seven days a week.
-Load up on offerings of chilaquiles and chorizo eggs bennies.
+This West Queen West cafe is known for their authentic yerba mate also serves Mexican brunch seven days a week.
+Load up on offerings of chilaquiles and chorizo eggs benny.

 If you're looking for a Mediterranean brunch, look no further than this King East cafe.
-Opt for their Poet Brunch comprising of coffee or tea and your choice of eggs along with six prescribed sides.
+On Sunday, opt for their Poet Brunch which comes with coffee or tea, eggs and six prescribed sides.

-Every Sunday from 10 a.m. to 3 p.m. this Danforth cafe serves brunch.
-Sweet and savoury items fill the menu.
-There's caramelized banana French toast, eggs Benedict and brunched out grilled cheese sandwiches.
+This Danforth area cafe does a Sunday brunch with wweet and savoury items like caramelized banana French toast, eggs Benedict and brunched out grilled cheese sandwiches.

-Jesse Milns at Baddies.
+Jesse Milns at El Almacen.
 With files from Liora Ipsum.

 Join the conversation Load comments